 - Platforms like Cake simplify integration, helping teams combine open-source models and infrastructure components into secure, scalable, and compliant AI systems.

-What is open-source AI?
+So, what is open-source AI?

 Open-source AI refers to models, frameworks, and infrastructure components whose code, weights, or specifications are freely available to use, modify, and deploy.
 These tools span every layer of the modern AI stack—from LLMs and training libraries to vector databases, orchestration frameworks, and model serving runtimes.